Concurrent write problemLost updates, transaction isolation levels and locking strategies

 1BEGIN; 2SELECT important_counter 3FROM example 4WHERE id = 1 FOR UPDATE NOWAIT; 5# some application logic checking 6# whether important_counter should be increased 7UPDATE example SET important_counter = <new_value> 8WHERE id = 1; 9COMMIT; 10

-Update with inline increment
+Update with an inline increment

 There is also a simple solution when our goal is only to increment a value.
-However, it would work only if we do not need a part of application logic check, so update process is not separated from a query that can be not up-to-date.
+However, it would work only if we do not need a part of the application logic check, so the update process is not separated from a query that can be not up-to-date.

 1BEGIN; 2UPDATE example SET important_counter = important_counter + 1 3WHERE id = 1; 4COMMIT; 5